Background pattern

 Smokers

-It is recommended that you quit smoking if you are being treated with this medication, as smoking may decrease the amount of this medication in the blood.
+It is recommended that you stop smoking if you are being treated with this medicine, as smoking can decrease the amount of this medicine in the blood.

 Children and adolescents

 Erlotinib has not been studied in patients under 18 years of age.
-We do not recommend treatment with this medication in children and adolescents.
+Treatment with this medicine is not recommended in children and adolescents.

 Taking Erlotinib Tarbis with food and drinks

-Do not take this medication with food.
+Do not take this medicine with food.
 See also section 3 “How to take Erlotinib Tarbis”.

 Avoid becoming pregnant while taking Erlotinib Tarbis.
-If you can become pregnant, use appropriate contraceptive methods during treatment and for at least 2 weeks after taking the last tablet.
+If you can become pregnant, use adequate contraceptive methods during treatment and for at least 2 weeks after taking the last tablet.

-If you become pregnant while taking Erlotinib Tarbis, inform your doctor immediately, as they will decide whether to continue treatment.
+If you become pregnant while taking Erlotinib Tarbis, inform your doctor immediately, as he will decide whether you should continue treatment.

-You should not breastfeed your baby if you are taking Erlotinib Tarbis.
+You should not breast-feed if you are taking Erlotinib Tarbis.

 Driving and using machines

-We have not studied the possible effects of Erlotinib Tarbis on the ability to drive and use machines, but it is very unlikely that your treatment will affect this ability.
+The possible effects of Erlotinib Tarbis on the ability to drive and use machines have not been studied, but it is unlikely that your treatment will affect this ability.

 Erlotinib Tarbis contains lactose.